 Cancer-related fatigue is the most commonly reported side effect from cancer and its treatments.

 90% of patients and caregivers report feeling fatigued during cancer treatment

 - Get plenty of rest.
 Don't fight fatigue.
 Rest when you need it.
 Try to keep naps limited to 20-30 minutes during the daytime.

 - Manage stress.
 Take time to put stressors into perspective and work to eliminate unhealthy or unnecessary stress in your life.
 Complete at least one activity for enjoyment each day.

 - Plan and delegate activities.
 Limit and prioritize activities.
 Do the most important things first and decrease the number of less important activities.

 - Include adequate protein such as lean meats, peanut butter, beans, eggs, and cottage cheese to help maintain and repair muscular tissue.

 - Continue to have a social life.
 While limiting your social life does conserve energy, it is important to do things and spend time with people in your daily life that make you happy.

 - Daily exercise.
-Excercise will reduce deconditioning, improve sleep, and lower anxiety.
+Exercise will reduce deconditioning, improve sleep, and lower anxiety.
 Strength exercise is the most effective way to fight cancer-related fatigue.
 Try chair-based exercises such a seated marching, arm curls, and leg lifts.
 Add a small soup can, hand weight, or use resistance bands to challenge your muscles.

 Talk to a member of your clinical team for more information about our patient-focused Cancer Wellness program.
 Many of our services are no change to you and your family, and are available at any point in your journey.